bernhardAxonIvy/doc/source/designer-guide/process-modeling/simulation/debugger.rst

 ~~~~~~~~~~

 The Debug view shows in a tree per open project all the currently
-handled requests i.e. all processes under execution in the simulation
+handled requests i.e., all processes under execution in the simulation
 engine.

 .. figure:: /_images/simulation-debugging/debug-view.png